Vietnam.vn - Nền tảng quảng bá Việt Nam

 Tax reduction stimulates production and promotes business

-In case of implementing tax reduction according to the plan of reducing all items subject to VAT rate of 10%, it is expected that the budget revenue will decrease by VND 167,000 billion.
-Therefore, the drafting agency would like to keep the plan as in the draft resolution submitted to the National Assembly for approval.
+In case of implementing tax reduction according to the plan of reducing all items subject to VAT rate of 10%, it is expected that the budget revenue will decrease by the equivalent of 167,000 billion VND.
+Therefore, the drafting agency requests to keep the plan as in the draft resolution submitted to the National Assembly for approval.

-In response to concerns that continued tax reduction will affect spending tasks, the Minister of Finance affirmed that VAT reduction will reduce budget revenue but also stimulate production and promote production and business activities.
+In response to concerns that continued tax reductions will affect spending tasks, the Minister of Finance affirmed that VAT reductions will reduce budget revenue but also stimulate production and promote business activities.

 This will contribute to creating additional revenue for the state budget (including the possibility of increasing revenue from other taxes thanks to the spillover effect of the VAT reduction policy).

-However, in order to compensate for the revenue shortfall due to policy implementation, the Government will focus on directing the state budget collection, strengthening management, reforming administrative procedures, and promoting digital transformation in tax management.
+However, in order to make up for the revenue shortfall due to policy implementation, the Government will focus on directing the collection of state budget, strengthening management, reforming administrative procedures, and promoting digital transformation in tax management.

 The Minister of Finance also emphasized that the Government will direct the management of budget expenditures closely, increase savings in expenditures; proactively use reserves and other legal resources to spend on prevention and control of natural disasters, epidemics and urgent tasks arising, ensuring budget balance at all levels.